Extraction of gravitational wave signals from LISA data in the presence of artifacts: Glitch mitigation strategy

 The noise \gls{PSD} model includes the stationary modeled instrumental noise sources for \gls{LISA} and the foreground of unresolved \gls{GB} sources that will be observable in the LISA band between \SI{0.2}{\milli\hertz} and \SI{5}{\milli\hertz}.
 The \gls{GB} foreground is modeled based on a population including all binaries with \gls{SNR} lower than 7 relative to the total noise budget~\cite{Karnesis2021}.
 The resulting stochastic process is non-stationary over time-scales longer than one month.
 The foreground non-stationarity is not an issue for the one-month \gls{MBHB} dataset, but needs to be taken into account in the case of the \gls{VGB} dataset: we estimate the noise PSD model for different month-long segments - a duration significantly shorter than the year-long full dataset.

-To implement matched filtering we adopt the same strategy of \cite{PhysRevD.105.042002}.
-While in the case of \gls{LPF} data only one channel was analyzed, here we extend the method to the multivariate detection problem involving the three \gls{TDI} channels $A$, $E$ and $T$.
+To implement matched filtering we {implement the same methods} of \cite{PhysRevD.105.042002}.
+While in the case of \gls{LPF} data only one channel was analyzed, here we extend the method to the multivariate detection problem involving the three {second generation pseudo-orthogonal} \gls{TDI} channels $A$, $E$ and $T$.
 Let us call $y_c$ the measured time series in channel $c$ with $c \in \{1, 2, 3\}$ corresponding to $A, E, T$, respectively.
 We use the $\mathcal{F}$-statistics as a detection quantity,

 where $h_c$ is the glitch waveform in channel $c$.
 The waveform depends on parameter $\boldsymbol{\theta} = (A, t_0, \beta, I)$ including the glitch amplitude $A$, arrival time $t_0$, damping time $\beta$ and injection point $I$.
 We define the dot product as